 Each detector has an internal SM05 and external SM1 thread and comes with an

-Thorlabs' Biased Photodetectors are available in eleven models that cover the wavelength range from the UV to the mid-IR (150 nm to 2.6 µm) with improved bandwidth and NEP performance over previous models.
+Thorlabs' Biased Photodetectors are available in models that cover the wavelength range from the UV to the mid-IR (200 nm to 2.6 µm).
 The slim housing allows the optical detector to slip into tight setups.
-Each model comes complete with a fast PIN photodiode and an internal bias battery packaged in a rugged aluminum housing.
-Thorlabs also offers high-speed free-space detectors and high-speed fiber-coupled detectors for wavelengths between 400 - 1700 nm.
+Our Si and InGaAs detectors are based on fast PIN photodiodes, whereas our Ge detectors are based on N-on-P type photodiodes.
+Every detector comes complete with an internal bias battery packaged in a rugged aluminum housing.
 Our biased photodetectors are compatible with our benchtop photodiode amplifier and PMT transimpedance amplifier.

 With a wide bandwidth DC-coupled output, these detectors are ideal for monitoring fast pulsed lasers as well as DC optical sources.
 The direct photodiode anode current is provided on a side panel BNC.
 This output is easily converted to a positive voltage using a terminating resistor.
 When looking at high-speed signals, Thorlabs recommends using a 50 Ω load resistor.
 For lower bandwidth applications, our variable terminator or fixed stub-style terminators quickly adjusts the measured voltage.
 The detectors below do not have amplifiers or built-in gain, which generally allows them to operate at higher speeds than our PDA series of amplified photodetectors; for applications that require gain or switchable filters, a PDA amplified photodetector may be more suitable.

 Each detector is reverse-biased by an A23 12 VDC battery incorporated into the housing.
 The housing also includes a red button (pictured to the left) which, when held down, applies the battery's voltage across the external load.
-For a high Z load, this will output the battery's voltage over BNC, providing an easy way to determine if the battery should be replaced without removing it from the housing.
-An in-line current-limiting resistor (1.05 kΩ) prevents fast battery drainage if the battery is tested while connected to a 50 Ω load.
-Please note that due to slight physical variations of the positive terminal from manufacturer to manufacturer, Thorlabs only recommends using an Energizer battery in our DET series of photodetectors.
+For a high-Z load, this will output the battery's voltage over BNC, providing an easy way to determine if the battery should be replaced without removing it from the housing.
+An in-line current-limiting resistor prevents fast battery drainage if the battery is tested while connected to a 50 Ω load.
+Please note that due to slight physical variations of the positive terminal from manufacturer to manufacturer, Thorlabs only recommends using an Energizer® battery in our DET series of photodetectors.
 A battery was chosen for the reverse bias because it provides an extremely low noise source of power.
-If the finite lifetime of a battery is not acceptable, the battery can be replaced by a DET1B Power Supply Kit.
-Extra batteries and the DET1B are available for purchase below.
+If the finite lifetime of a battery is not acceptable, the battery can be replaced by a DET2B power adapter bundle.
+Extra batteries and the DET2B are available for purchase below.